chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 end
 {% endcodeblock %}

-There's no way to know in advance, of course, what results the API will deliver on any given test run, so it's really unlikely that this test will ever pass.
+There's no way of knowing in advance what results the API will return on any given test run, so the odds that this test would ever pass are extremely low.

 {% codeblock lang:bash %}
 $ > rake